 A key aspect in developing this approach has been the examination of the sustainability of the property and its ability to accommodate the uses that are proposed.
 Fernhill is a large estate that has extensive facilities that are well suited to the uses proposed.
-The racetrack, stabling and paddock facilities that currently exist provide for the equestrian activities and events such as Tough Mudder, have already been tested on the site, and have been accommodated with ease through good management and planning.
+The racetrack, stabling and paddock facilities that currently exist provide for the equestrian activities and events such as the recent Picnic Races, have already been tested on the site, and have been accommodated through good management and planning.
 The site can accommodate parking and events without impacting on the house and central garden areas and events can be undertaken without adversely affecting heritage values.
-The EIS considers other potential impacts.
+The SEE considers other potential impacts.

 To assist in understanding the scope of work required to Fernhill in the longer term to achieve its conservation - that is after the property has been secured - a schedule of works has been set out.
-It is noted that the new owners of the estate have already committed around \$750,000 to urgent works to the buildings and site to ensure that the place is both stabilised and returning to good condition.
+It is noted that the new owners of the estate have already committed around \$2,000,000 to urgent conservation and maintenance works to the buildings and site to ensure that the place is both stabilised and returning to good condition.
+A considerably larger amount has been spent on the property more generally to ensure its future.